 Changing our beliefs about and perception of the world therefor is necessary and will set us free.

 Recovery from dpdr and existential fears is ABSOLUTELY possible!
 I’ve coached many people now who have made some immense transformations and if I can do it and they can do it, you can do it as well.
 By applying the principles I gave you here and deepening yourself into an internal quest for truth, you can not only recover, but grow further than you’ve ever imagined.
 If you are looking for some extra guidance, I can offer you:

-- My Live, complete recovery course on the 24th and 25th of juli, where I guide you through the steps of recovery (more info under courses)
+- My complete recovery course, where I guide you through the steps of recovery and give you tools that will make you recover. (more info under courses)

 - 1 on 1 coachingsessions where I personally guide you towards recovery by applying my own experiences, mindfulness and knowledge of our subconsciousness.